-The first Ka Leo Arts Festival takes place on the UH Mānoa campus on Thursday, October 20, 4–8 p.m.
+The first Ka Leo Arts Festival takes place on the University of Hawaiʻi at Mānoa campus on Thursday, October 20, 4–8 p.m.

 A part of 2011 Homecoming week events, it begins at the UH Art Building and continues along McCarthy Mall to Kennedy Theatre.

 Admission is free.
 Parking is available in the lower campus parking structure.

 At the Art Building, there will be tours of an interactive mini–golf installation, a public weaving demonstration and student artwork for sale.